Divyased/Virtual-Pet-Simulator/README.md

 3. And also there is a feature to check the status of the pet on a scale of 1 to 10 according to the current condition of the pet.

    Each action will modify the status of the pet accordingly and also displays the message showing each action's effect.

+SETUP INSTRUCTIONS:

+To run this application, there should be Visual Studio installed in your system.
+After installation, the steps is as follows:

+ 1. Open the visual studio application.

+ 2. Select open a project or solution and select the virtual pet simulator project.

+ 3. Build and run the application.

+ 4. After running the application, in the output window there will be a welcome message and will ask to choose a pet type and name them.

+ 5. Then, we will be able to see the main menu options where we can feed the pet, play with them, put them to rest and also the status of the pet

+ 6. Select each option and also select the status to see the current status of the pet for each actions.

+ 7. And after going through each options, there will be an option to exit, which will display a thank you message for using virtual pet simulator.